-The Supreme Court struck down certain provisions of the federal Defense of Marriage Act ("DOMA") and ruled that the federal government must recognize same-sex couples who are legally married under state laws.
-As a result, married gay and lesbian couples now can file a joint federal income tax return or file as married filing separately and get other tax benefits provided to married couples.
+As a result of the Supreme Court's decision in the Windsor case, married gay and lesbian couples could file a joint federal income tax return or file as married filing separately and get other tax benefits provided to married couples.
 In the aftermath of the Supreme Court decision, the IRS ruled that same sex couples who are legally married in any state will be treated as married for federal tax purposes, regardless of whether or not the state where they reside recognizes same-sex marriages.

 Some gifts, however, are not taxable; they do not count toward your exemption amount.
 Nontaxable gifts include: